 Notice that an arc does not represent the transfer of an element: it represents two complementary half-transfers, referring to two elements.
 None of them is self-sufficient, because element i must come from somewhere and element j must go somewhere.
-However, appending another arc (j,k) to (i,j) provides the missing information for element j, creating a further problem for element k.
+However, appending another arc (j,k) to (i, j) provides the missing information for element j, creating a further problem for element k.
 In the end, it is necessary to create a circuit, so that the overall sequence of arcs represents a correct sequence of transfers.
-The cost of the circuit corresponds to the cost of the sequence and the feasibility of all arcs corresponds to the feasibility of the sequence.
+The cost of the circuit corresponds to the cost of the sequence.